 Figure 6: Larger preview of the picture

-- Select one or more pictures.
-Then click the Insert button highlighted in red within Figure 6, above.
+- Then click the Insert button highlighted in blue within Figure 6, above.

 - The selected picture(s) will be downloaded and inserted within your slide, as shown in Figure 7.